jenniephuong/Obsidian/CS3001 Advanced Topics/Advances in AI/Fine Tuning.md

 - updates only the most relevant parameters
 - allows for the fine-tuning to occur on lower spec hardware

-goal is to improve performance in specific use cases

 ![[Pasted image 20250224165902.png]]